aaranxu/tale-zola/README.md

 katex = true
 ```

-> Note: You can also add the `katex` option on each per mardown file of the page or section.
+> Note: You can also add the `katex` option on per mardown file of the page or section.

 Set date format in the site